TheOtherRolesAU/TheOtherRoles/README.md

   <summary>Click to show the Changelog</summary>

 **Version 4.1.5**
-- updated to among us version 2022.6.21
+- Updated to Among Us version 2022.6.21
-- added custom servers (Modded Eu & Modded Na) thanks to [miniduikboot](https://github.com/miniduikboot) & GD
+- Added Custom servers (Modded EU & Modded NA).
+Thanks to [miniduikboot](https://github.com/miniduikboot) & GD
-- changed that the guesser can only guess roles > 0%
+- Changed that the Guesser can only guess roles > 0%
-- changed min/max default values
+- Changed min/max default values
-- fixed a bug where the lighter vision did not work properly
+- Fixed a bug where the Lighter's vision did not work properly
-- fixed a bug where a mini Ninja revealed himself
+- Fixed a bug where a Mini Ninja revealed themself
-- fixed a bug where a mini Ninja cooldown did not work properly
+- Fixed a bug where a Mini Ninja's cooldown did not work properly
-- fixed a bug where a camoflaged Ninja revealed himself
+- Fixed a bug where a camouflaged Ninja revealed themself
-- fixed a bug where a Vampire reported the bait multiple times
+- Fixed a bug where a Vampire reported the Bait multiple times
-- fixed a bug where a last second guess locked the meeting
+- Fixed a bug where a last second guess locked the Meeting
-- fixed a bug where the version handshake did not work properly
+- Fixed a bug where the version handshake did not work properly
-- fixed a bug where players with anti tp were stuck on airship
+- Fixed a bug where players with Anti TP were stuck on Airship
-- removed streamer mode
+- Removed streamer mode

 **Version 4.1.4**
 - Added auto updating for BepInEx